dreadjr/ng-warning/README.md

 ng-warning
 ==========

 A site I'm working on required warnings on forms in addition to errors.
-I extended the ng-model directive to add an ng-warning class to form inputs modeled after Angular's errors built in ng-model.
+I extended the ng-model directive to add an ng-warning class to form inputs modeled after Angular's errors built into ng-model.

 ##Installation##
 Add the directive's JavaScript and the CSS to your project.